All About HomeKit 'Home Hubs'

 HomePod Mini (Thread enabled)

 The newer mini device has all of the same capabilities as the original HomePod, although doesn’t pack the same audio chops as it’s bigger brother.
-It makes up for this with some new tech, though, in the form of Apple’s U1 ultra-wideband positional chip, and a Thread radio which will enable the connection of a new range of smart home devices to HomeKit in the not too distant future.
+It makes up for this with some new tech, though, in the form of Apple’s U1 ultra-wideband positional chip, and a Thread radio which will enable the connection of a new range of smart home devices to HomeKit.

 As with the original HomePod, the mini will automatically become a home hub when added to a HomeKit home.